 Here are some exercises to learn the notes on your instrument.
 If you're a vocalist, sing a note, and hear the interval (step) to the next note.
-You'll find there is a distinct relation between each pitches' sound.
+Each tone has a distinct relationship with the other.
 We'll measure these pitch intervals (sound distances between notes).

 Going down is the opposite: